gregoriusgrd/restaurant-menu/README.md

 ## Notes 📌
 - The project requirements for the The Origins I: HTML final task have been fully met.
-- Instead of a restaurant menu, the project features a Cafe Menu for a unique touch.
 - The website includes a style.css file for styling.

 Check out the implementation details in both index.html and style.css!